-The mission of ASR is to quantify the interactions among aerosols, clouds, precipitation, and radiation to improve fundamental understanding of key atmospheric processes across a range of scales, with the ultimate goal of improving understanding and predictability of the Earth's radiative balance and hydrological cycle.
-To accomplish this mission, ASR utilizes continuous long-term datasets that provide measurements of radiation, aerosols, clouds, precipitation, dynamics, and thermodynamics over a range of environmental conditions collected at several fixed ARM sites situated in climatically distinct locations.
+The goal of ASR is to quantify the interactions among aerosols, clouds, precipitation, and radiation to improve understanding of key cloud, aerosol, precipitation, and radiation processes that affect the Earth's radiative balance and hydrological cycle, especially processes that limit the predictive ability of regional and global models.
+For the most part, ASR investments are based on measurements of radiation, aerosols, clouds, precipitation, thermodynamics, turbulence, and state variables from the user facility.
 ARM's continuous observational datasets are supplemented with process models, laboratory studies, and shorter-duration ground-based and airborne field campaigns to target specific atmospheric processes in different locations and across a range of spatial and temporal scales.
-ASR's four priority research areas correspond to atmospheric regimes with large uncertainties in earth system prediction: aerosol processes, warm boundary-layer processes, convective processes, and high-latitude processes.
+ASR's four priority research areas correspond to atmospheric regimes with large uncertainties in Earth system prediction: aerosol processes, warm boundary-layer processes, convective processes, and high-latitude processes.
+Specific topics solicited in ASR funding opportunity announcements vary from year to year to take advantage of new ARM data, respond to ASR-relevant workshop reports, and maintain a balanced research portfolio.
+Not all ASR priority research areas will be solicited every year.